 The Compensation Committee of the Board of Directors (the Committee) is composed of two outside directors.
 The Committee is responsible for developing and making recommendations to the Board with respect to the Company's compensation policies and the levels of compensation to be paid to executive officers.
-In addition, the Committee has sole responsibility for the administration of, and the grant of stock options and other awards under, the Company's 1993 Stock Incentive Plan, as ammended.
-The Company has engaged a nationally recognized compensation and benefits consulting firm to assist the Committee and the Company in gathering information on competitive compensation practices and in reviewing executive compensation.
+In addition, the Committee has sole responsibility for the administration of, and the grant of stock options and other awards under, the Company's 1993 Stock Incentive Plan, as amended.